-C. Fleet Mental Health Clinic: During this rotation the intern works at the Fleet Mental Health Unit of the Naval Station Branch Medical Clinic at the Naval Station San Diego.
-The Fleet Mental Health Clinic primarily serves active duty Navy personnel, as well as psychology-related consultation with those sailors' military commands.
+C. Mental Health Operational Outreach Division Clinic: During this rotation the intern works at the Mental Health Operational Outreach Division (MHOOD) at the Naval Station San Diego.
+The MHOOD Clinic primarily serves active duty Navy personnel, as well as psychology-related consultation with those sailors' military commands.
 Psychological services typically include interview assessment and brief psychotherapy, both individual and group.
-This clinic represents quite well the type of outpatient clinic in which a Navy psychologist is likely to work in a first post-internship assignment.
+A unique opportunity is the chance to work directly with Navy psychiatrists who are embedded with Navy Fleet Surgical Teams; this gives interns the opportunity to learn a great deal about mental health issues on board Navy ships, and about consultation with seagoing Navy commands.
+This clinic represents quite well the type of outpatient clinic associated with a Navy Fleet port, in which a Navy psychologist is likely to work in a first post-internship assignment.
 The rotation emphasizes development of competence in mental health consultation with Navy Fleet commands.

-D. Marine Corps Recruit Depot Mental Health Clinic: During this rotation the intern works at the Mental Health Clinic, Branch Medical Clinic, Marine Corps Recruit Depot (MCRD) San Diego.
-The Marine Corps Recruit Depot clinic primarily serves active duty Marine Corps members.
+D. Marine Corps Mental Health: During this rotation the intern works at both the Mental Health Clinic, Marine Corps Recruit Depot (MCRD) San Diego, and the Mental Health Clinic at the Marine Corps Air Station Miramar.
+Both clinics primarily serve active duty Marine Corps members.
 This rotation involves brief assessments of Marine Corps recruits experiencing psychological difficulty in adjusting to Marine Corps boot camp.
-It also involves a significant amount of assessment and treatment of Marine Corps members on staff at MCRD and struggling with Post Traumatic Stress Disorder and other psychological issues subsequent to combat deployments.
+It also involves a significant amount of assessment and treatment of Marine Corps members on staff at both MCRD and the Marine Corps Air Station, and struggling with Post Traumatic Stress Disorder and other psychological issues subsequent to combat deployments.
 The rotation emphasizes development of competence in mental health consultation with Marine Corps commands.
+A unique aspect of the rotation is the opportunity to consult with Marine Corps air squadron flight surgeons, offering rapid familiarization with mental health requirements for military personnel who are flight qualified.

-In both of these operational clinics, the intern will learn or refine skills for rapid evaluation of patients referred from a large number of sources with a wide variety of presenting problems.
+In both of these operational rotations, the intern will learn or refine skills for rapid evaluation of patients referred from a large number of sources with a wide variety of presenting problems.
 The intern may follow patients in brief interventions, refer patients to appropriate military or civilian resources, or recommend active duty patients for discharge from the military.
 Part of the challenge of these Operational Rotations is learning to handle a steady case load, utilize available resources, and communicate and consult effectively with Navy and Marine Corps units (the "organizational customer") without becoming overwhelmed by the clinical pace and competing demands on time.
 Interns will also engage in outpatient psychotherapy groups, and will be involved in crisis intervention.
 Multidisciplinary teamwork is available and encouraged.
 Licensed military and civilian faculty psychologists practicing in the Operational Mental Health Clinics provide direct supervision of interns.